Our Fabrics

 REDUCTION OF CARBON FOOTPRINT

-By localizing production in California, we can eliminate unnecessary CO2 emissions from shipping raw materials around the world.
+By localizing most of our production in California, we can eliminate unnecessary CO2 emissions from shipping raw materials around the world.
 This helps us lower our carbon footprint.

 By manufacturing in California, our factories must abide by city and state environmental regulations and consciously work to reduce their carbon footprint.